 Scope

-Embedding an effective checking practice within a process may minimise inadvertent errors.
+Embedding an effective checking practice within a process may minimise errors from reaching a patient or service.
 A check may not always be the most appropriate mechanism to improve safe medicines use.

 Excluded from scope

-Checking whether something is clinically safe, the clinical or validation check, is outside the scope of this article.
+Checking whether something is clinically safe, that is, the clinical or validation check, is outside the scope of this article.

 Supervision of trainees is outside the scope of this article.